VladSaiocUber/goroutineleak-profile-release-notes/README.md

 The main advantage of goroutine leak profiles is that they have **no false positives**, but, for theoretical reasons, they may nevertheless miss some goroutine leaks, e.g., when caused by global channels.
-The underlying approach is presented in detail in (https://dl.acm.org/doi/pdf/10.1145/3676641.3715990)[this publication by Saioc et al.].
+The underlying approach is presented in detail in [this publication by Saioc et al.](https://dl.acm.org/doi/pdf/10.1145/3676641.3715990).

-More details are presented in the [https://github.com/golang/proposal/blob/master/design/74609-goroutine-leak-detection-gc.md](design document).
+More details are presented in the [design document](https://github.com/golang/proposal/blob/master/design/74609-goroutine-leak-detection-gc.md).
-We encourage users to experiment with the new feature in different environments (tests, CI, production), and welcome feedback on the [https://github.com/golang/go/issues/74609](proposal issue).
+We encourage users to experiment with the new feature in different environments (tests, CI, production), and welcome feedback on the [proposal issue](https://github.com/golang/go/issues/74609).